weaveworks-experiments/demo-weave-kube-hybrid/README.md

 ### (5/5) Deploy app

+TODO

 Deploy socks shop to federation apiserver, tweaked to show where it's being served from.

 Stateless components & caches can go everywhere.
 Only stateful components (ie basket) need to do high-latency hop.

 Can all components register in DNS using their Weave IPs??
+So that front-end in one cloud can securely talk to orders-service in another, for example?

 Aronchick wanted to show a rolling upgrade, can we do that with flux?